 Altar boys serve at all Sunday and daily Masses, funerals and weddings.
 Boys 9 years and older who have received their First Communion are allowed to serve after completion of training at Saint Raymond’s.
-Contact: Father Willard, 703-440-0535 or firstname.lastname@example.org.
+Contact the Parish Office at 703-440-0535 or firstname.lastname@example.org.

 ”The altar server occupies a privileged place in the liturgical celebration.
 The altar server presents himself to a community and experiences firsthand that Jesus Christ is present and active in every liturgical act.
 Jesus is present when the community comes together to pray and render praise to God.